hits-ccc/MAOC/README.md

 `pip install MAOC-mol-rep==0.0.2`

+A more recent version and structured code is available here:

+`pip install maoc-support-functions`

+The GitHub tutorial demonstrates how to use this package to build the MAOC representation.

 Before installing MAOC, one should be aware of the dependencies that this package relies on:

 | Dependencies | Version | PATH |